SunSentinel/generator-sunsentinel-interactives/README.md

 cd my-project
 ```

-Finally, run the generator and follow the prompts.
+Finally, run the generator and follow the prompts with:

 ```bash
 yo sunsentinel-interactives